The Good, the Bad, and the Sampled: a No-Regret Approach to Safe Online Classification: THEORETICAL ANALYSIS

 Having established the stability of the optimal threshold to changes in $P$ (\Cref{lem:perr_accurate}), we now show that it is also stable under changes in the parameter $\theta$.
 To state our results, for any $\theta_Q \in \CQ_\theta \cap \CC_t$ we define an estimator $\hat{\tau}$, which is lower bounded by $\tau\opt$ on $G_{\perr}$ and $G_\theta$:

 In other words, the empirical $\hat{\tau}$ estimator evaluated at the approximate values $\theta_Q$ and $\hat{P}_t$ provides us with an upper bound for the true threshold $\tau\opt$ evaluated at $\theta\opt$ and $P$.
 This enables our design of $\tau_t$ used in the algorithm.
 The last property we will need for our analysis is that $\tau\opt$ does not vary too quickly with respect to $\alpha$.
 We show that for small $\gamma$, $\tau\opt(\theta\opt,P,\alpha-\gamma)$ is not much larger than $\tau\opt$ (\Cref{lem:tauopt_stability_alpha}).
-For more details we refer the reader to \Cref{app:stability}.
+This necessitates bounding the context probability mass in a subsection of an annulus, and may be of independent interest.
+For more details on our stability analysis, we refer the reader to \Cref{app:stability}.